billsix/cprogrammingbook/doc/05-Arrays.rst

 Conditional operator
 ~~~~~~~~~~~~~~~~~~~~
-The description of the behaviour of this operator when it
+The description of the behavior of this operator when it
 is used with pointers has already been given in :ref:`control-flow`.